top of page

 As a general rule, it’s not good to have a high level of customer or revenue churn; however, losing customers is only meaningful if it affects your business’s bottom line.

-To see this and understand what’s really happening in your business, look at customer churn and net revenue churn in concert.
-What you want to assess is how changes in your customer numbers correlate with changes in your revenue numbers, since it’s not always a one-to-one relationship.
+By looking at customer churn and revenue churn in concert, you'll be able to see what’s really happening in your business and make any necessary changes.
+What you want to assess is how changes in customer logos correlate with changes in your revenue numbers, since it’s not always a one-to-one relationship.

-In the above example, your customer churn is higher than your net revenue churn.
-Analyzing both metrics together offers a better understanding of what is happening in your business, and knowing how they interact will ensure you make smarter strategic decisions.
+In the above example, where your customer churn is higher than your net revenue churn, both metrics provide a clearer picture of how churn is impacting your SaaS business.
+Ultimately, knowing how customer and revenue churn relate will ensure you make smarter strategic decisions.

 8 KPIs to Show Investors Your Startup is Primed for Success